petenelson/wp-rest-api-log/readme.txt

 * Added admin settings with the option to enable or disable logging
 * Added WP-CLI support: wp rest-api-log
 * Added .pot file to support translations

+**NOTE: if you are upgrading from the previous version, you can run the "wp rest-api-log migrate" WP-CLI command to migrate your existing logs into the new custom post type**

 = v1.0.0-beta1 July 9, 2015 =
 * Initial release